What is Remarketing?

 1. Standard Remarketing

-Standard remarketing is the most common form of remarketing.
-It tracks and targets customers who have visited your website using pixel tags and their cookie data.
-For example, you can remarket to everyone who has visited your homepage in the past month via a banner or text ad on Google, an email, or a social media ad.
+You can remarket to everyone who has visited your homepage in the past month via a banner or text ad on Google, an email, or a social media ad.

 Example of standard remarketing ads by Fanatics